Office of Gun Violence Prevention

 Red flowers at sunset

-The Office of Gun Violence Prevention is a new office in CDPHE that will coordinate and promote effective strategies to reduce gun violence in our state.
-CDPHE is establishing the office now and will update information here as soon as it becomes available.
+The Office of Gun Violence Prevention coordinates and promotes effective strategies to reduce gun violence in our state.

 Created by HB21- 1299, the office will: